json-api/json-api/_format/1.1/index.md

 status: rc
 ---

+> **ATTENTION:** As of August 22, 2022, this release candidate is considered
+> feature complete.
+It will be released as the next official version of the
+> JSON:API specification on **September 30, 2022** unless any significant
+> changes are required.
+Please review and try out this release candidate prior
+> to its finalization.

 ## <a href="#introduction" id="introduction" class="headerlink"></a> Introduction

 JSON:API is a specification for how a client should request that resources be